Supplier management SUPP

 Determines overall supplier management strategy, embracing effective management and operational relationships at all levels.

-Aligns supplier performance objectives and relationship management activities with business and commercial objectives and sourcing strategies.
+Leads collaborative supplier partnerships.
+Aligns supplier performance and relationship management with business objectives and sourcing strategies.